harshkotkar5557/latestphone/README.md

-Using this application you can check latest 5G phones
+A latest 5G smartphone recommendation app built with ReactJS that shows my favourite phones with respective company name and ratings.

 # Getting Started with Create React App